 10. Specify Image Dimension

-Specify image dimensions means that the width & height of the images is blanked in HTML.
+Specifying image dimensions means that the width & height of the images is blanked in HTML.
 This mainly happens in the Widgets section.
-Gtmetrix will provide you the correct dimension for that image & you just need to insert it.
+Gtmetrix will provide you with the correct dimension for that image & you just need to insert it.

 How to Fix Specify Image Dimensions?